lightning/bolts/02-peer-protocol.md

 A receiving node MUST fail the channel if the `BADONION` bit in `failure-code` is not set for `update-fail-malformed-htlc`.

+A receiving node MAY check the `sha256-of-onion` in `update-fail-malformed-htlc` and MAY retry or choose an alternate error response if it does not match the onion it sent.

-A receiving node which has an outgoing HTLC canceled by `update-fail-malformed-htlc` MUST return an error in the `update-fail-htlc` sent to the link which originally sent the HTLC using the `failure-code` given and setting the `additional` data to
+Otherwise, a receiving node which has an outgoing HTLC canceled by `update-fail-malformed-htlc` MUST return an error in the `update-fail-htlc` sent to the link which originally sent the HTLC using the `failure-code` given and setting the `additional` data to